NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 ### Dependencies

+The current outlook for the future of this library and its interaction with EnergyPlus is to only be dependent on Eigen.
+The project is dependent on nlohmann json for running unit tests, but the local tests will not be built by EnergyPlus.

-Currently, the tool is relying on nlohmann json and boost.
+Currently, the tool is relying on nlohmann json, Eigen and Boost.
 The following sections aim to communicate the reasoning behind the use of each dependency and give the current outlook on future dependency.